 Alternative Options to Replacing a Closed College Diploma

 Later she spoke to another friend of hers who attended the same college.
 She ran into the same problem herself but discovered products sold online in the form of.
 A fake basically looks and feels like a real diploma, because it’s created using templates that are inspired from real diplomas including diplomas from closed colleges and universities.

-Sandy realized that fakes can be used as props, as a way to boost your self-esteem and yes, even as personal replacements for diplomas that are irreplaceable which was her case.
+Sandy realized that fakes are sometimes used as diploma props for Hollywood movies, as a way to boost your self-esteem and yes, even as personal replacements for diplomas that are irreplaceable which was her case.
 A fake is never official.
 Nothing is being issued or granted.
 It's basically sold for entertainment purposes and what records show is what records will show.
 This is what makes a novelty services like these 100% legal and beneficial for many.

 The friendly staff at the online company had access to a template from her old college.
 All they needed was Sandy to fill out an order form providing her name, dates for graduation, etc. The design team used those details to produce her custom made diploma which was packaged up and shipped out to her.